EJoeyIsCool/Triple-Helix-Client/README.md

 # Triple-Helix-Client
-My more intuitive and customizable client.
-If you run into any errors, try it on a Google Drive (JS Execution enabled on that site) because the site you are on may simply have JS disabled.
-If you want to just drag this into your bookmark bar, go to the TripleHelixClient.js section.
+My intuitive and customizable client.
+If you run into any errors, the site you are on may simply have Javascript execution disabled.
+If you just want to drag this into your bookmark bar for use, go to the TripleHelixClient.js section.
+If you want to explore more, check out the other sections.

 MY INVOLVEMENT: I used AI to generate this, so do be aware that none of this was coded by me.
 (Also, all the bookmarklets were either made by AI or found online.)